Sunday, May 19, 2024

 THE RUMI IN YOU

-may stir to wonder
+may whirl to wonder

 what fluted thing